Home Accidents, Deaths and Injuries: Statistics and Facts

 Drowning led to 1,400 home deaths in 2023, primarily affecting children under four.
 For this age group, drowning accounted for 17% of fatalities, often in homes with unfenced swimming pools or other water features.

-Bathtubs and hot tubs also pose risks, especially when young children are left unsupervised.
-Pool fencing and constant supervision during water activities or bath time are essential to prevent such incidents.
+Bathtubs and hot tubs pose risks when young children are left unsupervised.
+Pool fencing and constant supervision during water activities or bath time prevent these incidents.

 thermostat icon